 Other Elements of the Holy Sepulchre

-The first Way of the Cross was actually a triumphant procession, and is still celebrated by the Feast of the Exultation of the Cross, the commemoration of the finding of the True Cross by St. Helena and the dedication of the first Basilica of the Holy Sepulchre by the Emperor Constantine.
+- The first Way of the Cross was actually a triumphant procession and is still celebrated by the Feast of the Exultation of the Cross, the commemoration of the finding of the True Cross by St. Helena and the dedication of the first Basilica of the Holy Sepulchre by Emperor Constantine.